Nbickford/FluidSimulation/README.md

 </p>

 Some notes about this program:
-- Implements hybrid PIC/FLIP simulation using a value of \alpha directly driven by the kinematic viscosity of water
+- Implements hybrid PIC/FLIP simulation using a value of α directly driven by the kinematic viscosity of water

 - Runs on base Direct3D 11, so also useful as a relatively minimal reference for setting up such a visualization